Are you concerned about the high cost of textbooks? So are we.

-Course Reserves and Electronic Course Reserves are course-specific materials set aside by Cal Poly instructors for their students.
+Course Reserves are course-specific materials set aside by Cal Poly instructors for their students.
 This material may include books/eBooks, textbooks, articles, solutions, videos or materials in other formats.

 Finding / accessing reserve materials

 - physical copies of materials (books, textbooks, etc) from the Circulation Desk

 Finding / accessing OATS materials

 Read the checkout guidelines for checkout and return times as well as possible fines.

 Library materials or personal copies of faculty’s materials can be placed on reserve for student use.

 Need help finding relevant library materials for your course?
 Your College Librarian is happy to help.

 Examples of materials that can be placed on reserve by faculty request:

 - Book/eBook chapters